 In an analysis, when you add calculation types and then flip your table, the calculation types are "sticky" to the elements.

 In the example above, Bases are added to the elements in the down dimension (Tour, Package, Independent).
 The bases stick to the elements and flip in the same direction.

 d.
 Measures in analysis table

-When you have a combination of standard axes and measures in your analysis, Harmoni allows you to use different calculation types.
+When you have a combination of standard axes and measures in your analysis, Harmoni displays different calculation types.

-As a default, when you add a measure to an analysis that already includes standard axes, the calculation type for the standard axes will remain, and the measures will inherit the same settings.
+When you add a measure to an analysis that already includes standard axes with the default percentage calculation type, the calculation type for the standard axes will remain, and the measures will display as averages.

 e.
 Significance testing